Two Graves (novel): Plot summary

 Pendergast's bloodlust continues as he chases those responsible for the abduction of Helen, who was revealed to have been alive and well for the past twelve years at the climax of Cold Vengeance.
 But a new threat intrudes upon Pendergast's chase: a serial killer who holds New York City in the grip of terror.

 Plot

 The novel opens where Cold Vengeance left off: with Pendergast's meeting with his wife, but now from her point of view.

-Pendergast visits various functionaries of the Covenant, threatening them to find out information about the kidnapping.
-He finds they are taking Helen out of the country, in a private plane in Fort Lauderdale.
+Pendergast visits various functionaries of the Covenant, threatening them to find out about the kidnapping.
+He finds they are taking Helen out of the country in a private plane in Fort Lauderdale.

-Pendergast manages to damage the plane, killing one of the kidnappers in the process.
-He then tracks down where they are going and follows them to Mexico.

-Pendergast catches up to Helen and her kidnappers in the Mexican desert.
-He is riding a stolen Ducati Streetfighter motorcycle.
-He takes out one vehicle, then disables the vehicle in which Helen is riding.
+Pendergast damages the plane, killing one kidnapper.
+He tracks their destination and follows them to Mexico.
+Pendergast catches up to Helen and her captors in the Mexican desert on a stolen Ducati Streetfighter motorcycle.
+He takes out one vehicle, then disables the vehicle carrying Helen.

-In a standoff, one kidnapper shoots Helen fatally.
-Pendergast kills the killer, but misses the white-haired man who piloted the plane into Mexico, Wulf Konrad Fischer, who escapes.
+In a standoff, a kidnapper shoots Helen fatally.
+Pendergast kills the shooter, but Wulf Konrad Fischer, who piloted the plane, escapes.
 Pendergast buries his wife, then passes out above the grave.